 eliseomartelli

-As a long-time Apple user, I've always appreciated the seamless integration of hardware and software that is the signature of the Apple ecosystem.
-However, recent experiences with my iPad Air 11" M2 has left me questioning whether Apple has lost sight of what once made their products exceptional.
+As a long-time Apple user, I've always appreciated the integration of hardware and software, signature of the Apple ecosystem.
+However, recent experiences with my iPad Air 11" M2 has left me questioning whether Apple has lost sight of what once made their products great.

 A Brief Timeline